Vladimir2706/todoapp/README.md

 ## 1.  get all statuses, not repeating, alphabetically ordered

-SELECT DISTINCT status
+SELECT DISTINCT done
 FROM tasks WHERE done is NOT null
-ORDERED BY status;
+ORDERED BY done;

 ## 2.  get the count of all tasks in each project, order by tasks count descending

 SELECT projects.id AS projects_id, projects.name AS projects_name, COUNT(tasks.id) AS task_count
 FROM tasks
-LEFT JOIN projects ON tasks. projects_id = projects.id
+LEFT JOIN projects ON tasks.project_id = projects.id
 GROUP BY projects_id, projects_name
 ORDER BY task_count DESC;